-Yellow armpit stains on white shirts are a problem if my inbox is any indication, which I believe it is.
+Yellow stains on the armpits and collars of shirts are a problem if my inbox is any indication, which I believe it is.
 And I’ve been avoiding the subject because honestly, it’s kinda’ gross.

 What are these stains?

-Yellow pit stains happen when the protein in odorless, colorless human sweat reacts with the aluminum in antiperspirant deodorants.
-When an antiperspirant meets up with sweat and a cotton undershirt, it becomes a deadly combination creates those stains that appear on your white undershirts or dress shirts after only a few intense sweats.
+When an antiperspirant or deodorant soap meets up with sweat and a cotton undershirt, it becomes a deadly combination to create those stains that appear on white shirts after only a few intense sweats.

 The magic formula

-Get a small bowl.
-Pour in 1 tablespoon Dawn and 2 tablespoons fresh Hydrogen Peroxide and stir with a spoon until well incorporated.
+- Get a small bowl.
+Pour in 1 tablespoon Blue Dawn Ultra and 2 tablespoons fresh hydrogen peroxide (available in any supermarket, drugstore, online) and stir with a spoon until well incorporated.
 Apply to the stain making sure the stained area is supersaturated.
-Caution: Hydrogen Peroxide loses its strength after 6 months, so for best results, make sure it’s fresh.

 How to avoid yellow armpit stains

 Since the aluminum in deodorants and antiperspirants is the culprit here, consider a product that is aluminum-free.
 These deodorants, which are aluminum-free, score well with high reviews.